lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 }
 ```

-Since the ViewController never communicates with its Router, the detail of how to route is deferred to the Router - the Presenter just asks for the routing.

 ## The Router's VIP Stack

 A router has its own VIP stack: A ViewController, a Presenter and a UseCase.
 In order to understand how to implement a Router it is helpful to understand the implementation of a custom Router.